There’s a Sherlock Holmes line that gets repeated in nearly every adaptation verbatim. It’s a note from Sherlock to Watson:

 Come at once if convenient.
 If inconvenient, come all the same.

-They always find comical ways to make the letter are at the most inconvenient times.
+They always find comical ways to make the letter arrive at the most inconvenient times.
 And Watson does always come right away, out of loyalty and curiosity (though often tempered with a fair amount of annoyance ;)).

 But I’ve been reading the original Sherlock Holmes stories for the first time because of a roundabout chain of events.
 Seeing Dr. Strange on a flight led me to rekindle my curiosity in the British Sherlock series starring Benedict Cumberbatch.

-Comparing this two personas embodied by the same actor highlights one of the most fundamental aspects of Marvel’s success (in both the new movies and the earlier comic book revolution brought about by Stan Lee in the 60’s): the heros, matter how super, are incredibly fallible, emotional, and prone to lows, disappointments, sadness and betrayal.
+Comparing this two personas embodied by the same actor highlights one of the most fundamental aspects of Marvel’s success (in both the new movies and the earlier comic book revolution brought about by Stan Lee in the 60’s): the heroes no matter how super, are incredibly fallible, emotional, and prone to lows, disappointments, sadness and betrayal.

 They have to be extra human for people to relate to them even though they are extraordinary.